aledeluca/academic-kickstart/content/cv.md

 # Current position

-Member of the Department of Electrical Engineering and Information Technologies (DIETI) since its activation at the University of Naples Federico II on January 1, 2013.
+Member of the Department of Electrical Engineering and Information Technology (DIETI) since its activation at the University of Naples Federico II on January 1, 2013.
 Aassistant professor (*Ricercatore*) of Computer Science at the same university since December 28, 2010.